pinfake/stream-regex-iterator/README.md

 # stream-regex-iterator

-Get regular expresion matches on streams as an iterator.
+Find regular expresion matches on text streams and return them as an iterator.

 This iterator comes as a more or less natural solution to the problem of solving complex (multi line) regular expressions on big files without exhausting memory.